KumoCorp/kumomta/docs/changelog/main.md

 # Unreleased Changes in The Mainline

 ## Breaking Changes
+* `kcli bounce-list` no longer returns json output by default.
+Use `--json` to explicitly request json output.

 ## Other Changes and Enhancements
 * Queue and Egress configs can now be set to work in a mode where they refresh